Skip to main content

 Notice of Federal Recapture Tax

-Buyers obtaining a Mortgage Credit Certificate (MCC) may be required to pay a Federal Recapture Tax if they meet every one of the following 3 provisions at the time of sale:
+Buyers obtaining a mortgage through the Launchpad for First-Time Homebuyers program or a tax credit through a Mortgage Credit Certificate (MCC) may be required to pay a Federal Recapture Tax if they meet every one of the following 3 provisions at the time of sale:

 • The home is sold within the first 9 years of the purchase date, and